pie chart

 Reliable sources of mana, and some utility:

-What I need in order to draw, tutor or steal additional cards with:
+What is needed to draw, tutor or steal additional cards with:

-• Artisan of Kozilek: brings back a critter that was lost to me upon ETB; can be repeated to great effect in combination with Rakdos, Lord of Riots and Cloudstone Curio.
+• Artisan of Kozilek: brings back a critter that was lost upon ETB; can be repeated to great effect in combination with Rakdos, Lord of Riots and Cloudstone Curio.

-• Dauthi Voidwalker: a wondrous, cheap-to-cast creature with the ability to steal a powerful addition to my creature-fleet from opposing graveyards.
+• Dauthi Voidwalker: a wondrous, cheap-to-cast creature with the ability to steal a powerful addition to the creature-fleet from opposing graveyards.

-• Demonic Tutor/Vampiric Tutor: massively useful tutors to obtain key-components for my strategy.
+• Demonic Tutor/Vampiric Tutor: massively useful tutors to obtain key-components for the deck’s strategy.

 • It That Betrays: everything sacrificed (with the annihilator ability) gets stolen by this wonderful behemoth.

-• Keen Duelist: this kills when it top-decks one of my battlecruisers.
-Sure, it’s likely I will receive some damage back, but I can be selective against whom I’m gambling (and thus who’s (un)likely to draw something big).
+• Keen Duelist: this kills when it top-decks a battlecruiser.
+Sure, it’s likely one receives some damage back, but one can be selective against whom one’s gambling (and thus who’s (un)likely to draw something big).

 • Kozilek, Butcher of Truth: provides massive draw when cast, and is an all-round menace against anything remotely resembling life.